How is a website built? The 7 phases of web development

 - Technical SEO foundations — speed, mobile-friendliness, structured data planning

-Content isn’t created at the end of development — it’s developed in parallel with design:
+Content is not created at the end of development — it is developed in parallel with design:

 - Writing or reviewing text content